adamsilver/maintainablecss.com-jekyll/_chapters/12-files.md

 		.basket {}
 	}

+	.basket-heading

 ## States and modifiers

-Just like media queries they should reside next to the element they affect.
+Just like media queries, states and modifiers should be located in close proximity to the element they pertain to:

+	.basket {}

-	.whatever {}
+	.basket-isHidden {}

-	.whatever-isWhatever {}
+	.basket-heading {}

-	/* then the rest */

 ## Comments